jepio/azure_keyvault_pkcs11/README.md

 certutil -d my-cert-db -L -h all
 ```

-Now, assuming you have a key names "my-signing-key" configured with a certificate setup in your json file (as documented below), you can do:
+Now, assuming you have a key names "my-signing-key" configured with a certificate setup in your JSON file (as documented below), you can do:

 ```
 pesign -i <input_file> -o <output_file> -s -n my-cert-db -c my-signing-key -t my-signing-key